-Dr Kelvin Tuong is a Senior Research Fellow/Group Leader at the IFCCIR.
+Dr Kelvin Tuong is a Senior Research Fellow/Group Leader and 2026 NHMRC Emerging Leadership Fellow at the IFCCIR.
 He was originally trained as a cell biologist/immunologist and has since developed key expertise in bioinformatics.
-He is also co-chair of the ASI Systems Immmunology Special Interest Group (2023-2025).
+He is also co-chair of the ASI Systems Immunology Special Interest Group (2023-2025).

 The Tuong lab is interested in harnessing the adaptive immune receptors expressed by T and B cells for understanding immune cell development and function in health and in cancer.

-Ongoing work is exploring different ways to combine the adaptive immune receptors with the gene expression of the immune cells at a single-cell level to track the T and B cell response to cancer, infection and therapy.
+We are passionate about harnessing cellular-level insights and developing advanced computational tools and algorithms to create novel predictive and warning systems for childhood diseases.
+Ongoing work is exploring different ways to combine the adaptive immune receptors with the gene expression of the immune cells at a single-cell level to track the T and B cell response to cancer, autoimmunity, infection and therapy.

-• Developing single-cell trajectory analysis methods for adaptive immune cells
+1. Developing single-cell analysis methods harnessing adaptive immune receptors

 Computational immunology group